 His plan was to gut the two buildings and erect a towering block of luxury apartments, whose dazzling views over the park would make them among the finest in New York – and therefore the most expensive.
-He soon had the old residents out of the Barbizon Plaza; as hotel guests, even the permanent residents had little protection under the law.
+He soon had the old residents shifted out of the Barbizon Plaza: as hotel guests, even the permanent residents had little protection under the law.
 But Mrs Blackmer and the rent-controlled tenants in the building next door were more difficult.
 Donald offered them money to leave, but most were not interested.
 Then strange things began to happen.

 Some of the windows on empty flats were blocked out with tin sheets, so the whole building started looking derelict.
-A new management company was brought in to run the building; local newspapers said they had been “frequently accused of using strongarm tactics to drive away stubborn tenants”.
+A new management company was brought in to run the building.
+Local newspapers said they had been ‘frequently accused of using strongarm tactics to drive away stubborn tenants’.
 Suddenly the tenants could not get repairs done.
 Rubbish was left stinking in the corridors.
-The heating system lurched from boiling to freezing and the number of porters was cut back to the bone, provoking a spate of burglaries in the unguarded building.
+The heating system lurched from boiling to freezing, and the number of porters was cut back to the bone provoking a spate of burglaries in the unguarded building.

 Then Donald started suing some of the tenants.
 One of them, Anderson Clipper, had to spend two years and $10,000 to disprove Donald’s claim that he had failed to pay his rent one month in the autumn of 1981.
-New York’s housing court finally threw out all Donald’s legal actions and complained that they were brought in bad faith and were “a blatant attempt to force the tenants out through spurious and unnecessary litigation”.
+New York’s housing court finally threw out all Donald’s legal actions and complained that they were brought in bad faith and were ‘a blatant attempt to force the tenants out through spurious and unnecessary litigation’.
 But Donald did not give up.

-He made a generous offer to the City to house the homeless people of New York – in the empty flats in Mrs Blackmer’s block.
+He made a generous offer to the city to house the homeless people of New York – in the empty flats in Mrs Blackmer’s block.
 The tenants were aghast; New York’s Mayor, Ed Koch, who knows about deals, declined the offer.
-Donald kept on pushing and finally made a deal with a large group of tenants, paying out $500,000 in compensation in exchange for their dropping 50 harrassment suits against him.
+Donald kept on pushing and finally made a deal with a large group of tenants, paying out $500,000 in compensation in exchange for their dropping 50 harassment suits against him.
 But Suzanne Blackmer did not want any of Donald’s deals; she just wanted to stay in her flat.

 Three times, Donald’s expensive pin-striped lawyers asked the Department of Housing to evict her on the grounds that her real home was her dead husband’s family house in North Carolina.
 Three times they lost even though Mrs Blackmer had no lawyers at all to speak for her; three times, they appealed to the courts to evict her, where they lost again.
-Finally, in December 1986, they persuaded the authorities that Mrs Blackmer’s real home was the old house in North Carolina.
+Finally, in December 1986, they succeeded in persuading the authorities that Mrs Blackmer’s real home was the old house in North Carolina.
 This was remarkable because the house had been gutted by fire two years earlier and is still derelict.

 Now Mrs Blackmer has a lawyer and she is fighting back.
 Last month, she answered the door to find a marshall with a piece of paper giving her 72 hours to get out.
-“That really threw me through a loop,” she said.
+“That really threw me through a loop,” she told me.
 Her lawyer fought off that attack and she now spends almost all her time, talking on the phone about Donald Trump, writing notes to herself about him, losing them, and loathing him, really deeply despising him.
 “This merchant,” she calls him, “this gambler.
 This Atlantic City man-whore.
 He has such an ego.
 He wants to be Jesus.
 He wants to be Hitler.
 He wants to be the most powerful thing in the world.”